A-Hebbes/battle-ships-game/README.md

 - [Credits](#credits)
     - [Acknowledgements](#acknowledgements)

+## How To Play

+The user is playing against the computer, aiming to sink all the computer's battleships before the turns run out.
+In this version, the computer is the only player with 'ships' the limited turns create the difficulty for the user.
+When the player misses a shot this is indicated by a - symbol on the board they see.
+When the player succesfully hits a ship this is marked by an X symbol.
+To make the game a bit different to ones the player has played before there is a sonar function.
+The sonar is triggered after a successful hit.
+It scans the adjacent squares and feedsback if there are any ships nearby.
+The player wins if they hit all the opponents ships before the turns run out.

 ## User Experience (UX)

 - ### User Stories

-1. As a user I want to test my use of their, there, or they're in a number of contexts.
+1. As a user I want to play a game which uses some strategy.

-2. As a user I want to have support with the spellings of the target words so that I can see the words to embed the spelling, whilst practising the use of the words in context.
+2. As a user I want to be able to select the difficulty and size of the game.

-3. As a user I want to know how well I did on the game.
+3. As a user I want to know if I won or lost when the game is over.

-4. As a user I want to know how I am doing without looking at the score counter after each question.
+4. As a user I want to know how many turns I have left as I play the game.

 ## Features